kwila-cloud/karriba/README.md

 # Karriba

-*An intuitive commercial drone record keeping system that keeps getting better*

-## Values

-### Open Source

-The greatest innovation happens when ideas are shared freely.
-This project is and always will be open-source.
-You can support the development of the project by paying for our [cloud service](#cloud-service).
-If that is not a good option for you, try [self-hosting](#self-hosted) instead.

-### Data Sovereignty

-We hate vendor lock-in.
-You probablly do to!
-From the start, we will make control over your own data a priority.

-### Local First

-Good software should not require constant internet connectivity.
-In order to achieve this, this project is built from the ground up using local-first techniques.
-A central server is required to host the PWA (Progressive Web App), but once you have the app installed you can run it entirely without an internet connection.
-When you want to access your data between different devices, sync your data with our server in the cloud or your own self-hosted server.

-## Access

-This project is currently in it's alpha stages.
-Long term, we aim to have two main ways of accessing the software.

-### Cloud Service

-We aim to run a service which hosts the project in the cloud for convenient access.

-To make this sustainable, our target price is $100/month.

-#### Paid Perks

-This subscription will get you
-- Priority support
-- Access to the cloud service
-- First priority in suggesting new features

-You can deactivate your subscription at any time.
-We expect many operators to only activate their subscription for six months a year.

-### Self-hosted

-Once we have got the cloud service up and running with paid users, we will add documentation for how to self-host the project on your own servers.
-This option will always be totally free.

-However, please keep in mind you you will not get access to the [paid perks](#paid-perks).

-## Contributing

-Please read the [LICENSE](./LICENSE) before submitting any contributions to this project.

-### Needs

-- [ ] We need about $5,000 to fund the initial development of this project.
-- [ ] We need a good name for the project, one that will be well received in the market.
-- [ ] We need alpha testers.
-People who are willing to try out early iterations of the project even if it is far from complete and sometimes glitchy.

-Please contact addison@kwila.cloud if you are interested in helping with any of these needs!
+🚀 **An intuitive commercial drone record-keeping system that keeps getting better**

+## 🌍 Our Values

+### 🛠 Open Source

+Innovation thrives when knowledge is shared.
+Karriba is, and always will be, **open-source**.
+If you believe in the project and want to support its growth, consider subscribing to our [cloud service](#cloud-service).
+Prefer full control?
+[Self-host](#self-hosted) it instead—your data, your choice.

+### 🔓 Data Sovereignty

+We believe in **data freedom**—no vendor lock-in, no hidden traps.
+You control your data from day one.
+Your drone records should belong to you, not a third-party service.

+### 📶 Local-First

+Great software should **work offline**.
+Karriba is designed with **local-first principles**, meaning you can use it even without an internet connection.
+The Progressive Web App (PWA) syncs your data when you’re online, but remains fully functional offline.
+Whether you choose our cloud or your own server, the power remains in your hands.

+---

+## 🔑 Access

+🚧 **Currently in Alpha**: We are actively developing Karriba and working towards a stable release.

+In the long run, you’ll have two ways to access the software:

+### ☁️ Cloud Service

+We will offer a fully hosted cloud version for users who want hassle-free access.

+💰 **Planned pricing:** $100/month

+#### 🎁 Subscription Perks

+- 🚀 **Priority Support** – Get help when you need it.
+- ☁️ **Cloud Access** – Secure and seamless.
+- 💡 **Feature Requests Priority** – Your ideas shape the future.

+🔓 **Cancel anytime**—many users may only need the service seasonally.

+### 🏡 Self-Hosted

+Once the cloud service is stable and has paying users, we will provide **self-hosting documentation** so you can run Karriba on your own infrastructure—**always 100% free**.

+💡 **Note:** Self-hosted users won’t have access to [paid perks](#subscription-perks), but they will still benefit from a robust open-source tool.

+---

+## 🤝 Contributing

+🚀 **Want to help build the future of drone record-keeping?**

+Before contributing, please review our [LICENSE](./LICENSE).

+### 🔥 What We Need

+- **💰 Funding:** We need **$5,000** to kickstart development.
+- **📝 A Better Name:** "Karriba" is a working title—help us find the perfect name!
+- **🧪 Alpha Testers:** If you’re willing to test an early version (glitches and all), we need you!

+📩 **Interested?** Contact us at **[addison@kwila.cloud](mailto:addison@kwila.cloud)** to get involved!

+---

+🎉 **Join us in shaping the future of drone data management!**